uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 # Advanced React Hooks

-> This blog post is written by one of JS Chat's participant Tristan.
+> This blog post is written by one of JS Chat's participant Tristan Que.
 You can find Tristan on...
 > - LinkedIn: https://www.linkedin.com/in/tristanque2000/
 > - GitHub: https://github.com/Tristan816la